Hotel McAlpin: New York Life ownership

+Left to right: Si Gerson, Robert G. Thompson, Israel Amter, Benjamin J. Davis Jr.

 By January 1936, the McAlpin's operators were considering spending $2 million to renovate the hotel, expanding the ballroom and relocating some rooms.
 In addition, the operators planned to expand the cafe and restore its horseshoe-shaped bar, which had been a popular feature of the cafe before it was removed during Prohibition.
 In November 1936, to satisfy a $3.14 million lien, the Title Guarantee and Trust Company moved to foreclose on the hotel.
 At the time, the McAlpin had 1,444 rooms.
 At an auction the same month, the Title Guarantee and Trust Company paid $135,000 for the property.
 The hotel was renovated in 1937.
 Myers, Minott & Co.
 Inc. and W. & J. Sloane were hired to renovate different sections of the hotel.
 Myers, Minott & Co.
 Inc. redecorated approximately 300 rooms in two color schemes, while W. & J. Sloane redecorated the remaining rooms in four color schemes.
 As part of the project, the 19th floor was converted into a women-only floor, with a dedicated lounge and library.
 The New York Life Insurance Company hired the Knott hotel chain to manage it in May 1938.

 New York Life was in the process of selling the hotel by May 1945; the McAlpin was valued at $7.8 million at the time.
 Shortly afterward, the media reported that Joseph Levy, president of Crawford Clothes, had agreed to buy the hotel.
 Levy, who operated a small store at the hotel's base on 33rd Street, planned to expand his store after the end of World War II.
 Levy's company Jamlee Hotels took title to the hotel in June 1945; the company paid $5.25 million, including $1.2 million in cash and $4.05 million toward the mortgage.
 The hotel remained an upscale hostelry during this time.

 Jamlee reportedly invested an additional $1,760,000 in renovations.
 Levy hired the firm of Ely Jacques Kahn and Robert Allan Jacobs to redesign the Crawford store, combining seven stores into a single, large space.
 These modifications include installing a new storefront with display windows, recessed behind the hotel's facade to create an arcade along the sidewalk, as well as a main entrance with curved glass doors at the corner of 34th Street and Broadway.
 The store, marketed as the "Store of Tomorrow", predated the construction of strip malls with outdoor arcades.
 Knott Hotels subsidiary Hotel McAlpin Inc. leased the hotel from Levy in January 1949.
 The Tisch Organization took over the hotel's operation at the beginning of 1952, with plans to spend $1,225,000 on renovations.
 Tisch hired Norman D. Waters Associates as the hotel's advertising agent, and it appointed Alexander C. Allen as the hotel's manager in 1953.